 What is he living for?

-I quickly discovered the person I was dating was an ambassador.
+I quickly discovered the answer to this question.
 Let me describe what I mean by that with some observations I made.
 I discovered this person I was dating was open to God’s plan for his life, even for his future career.
 To me it was pretty amazing that someone who was graduating with honors in mechanical engineering, and had worked three semesters for a well-known company with a job offer with that company, would consider other possibilities.
 That seemed a little crazy, and I liked it.
-We know an ambassador is someone that represents someone else, going where sent with a message of the one sending them.
+We know an ambassador is someone that represents someone else, goes where sent with a message of the one sending them.
 I saw this kind of life in Brian as he followed God.
 He saw his life belonging to God and that was attractive to me.
 At the time I started dating him, he was seriously considering serving overseas for a year and was learning the language of that country.

 Question to think about: